ckeditor/ckeditor5/docs/installation/getting-started/predefined-builds.md

 npm install --save @ckeditor/ckeditor5-build-decoupled-document
 ```

-then import it directly into your code with `require( '@ckeditor/ckeditor5-build-decoupled-document' )`.
+Then bundle it together with your app.

 Call the {@link module:editor-decoupled/decouplededitor~DecoupledEditor.create `DecoupledEditor.create()`} method.
 The decoupled editor requires you to inject the toolbar into the DOM and the best place to do that is somewhere in the promise chain (e.g. one of the `then( () => { ... } )` blocks).